Kaltsoon/data-management-and-databases/slidev/06-grouping.md

 GROUP BY column_list [ HAVING group_filtering_condition ]
 ```

-- The `GROUP BY` clause uses a column or a group of columns in a `SELECT` statement to form groups of rows which the aggregate function operators on:
+- The `GROUP BY` clause uses a column or a group of columns in a `SELECT` statement to form **groups of rows which the aggregate function operators on**:

 ```sql
 -- what's the average grade from each course?